 Despite Smith’s hopes for “his watch”, a lot of people weren’t going to wait for the Fox report to see “how it went down.”
-Smith’s patriachal protection of his audience might have worked 10 years ago but not any more.
-He must have known that someone would grab the footage and it would go viral.
+Smith’s patriarchal protection of his audience might have worked 10 years ago but not any more.
+He must have known the footage would go viral.
 Gawker were quick off the mark publishing a link (with caution) to the original footage via Buzzfeed and also to Smith’s on air apology.

 The first Gawker commenter picks up an obvious problem: “I’m confused.
 If they went to 10 delay, how did the suicide end up on screen anyway?
 I don’t understand Shep’s explanation,” Scout’s Honour said.
 It was five seconds not ten, but Scout’s point holds up.
-Wrapped up in his godlike role as narrator, Shep overplayed his hand and took six full second after the death to realise they had “gone too far”.
+Wrapped up in narrator mode, Shep overplayed his hand and took six full seconds after the death to realise they had “gone too far”.
 In panic, he takes another five seconds to realise someone has pressed “dump” button out of the broadcast.
-So we get the strangeness of viewers watching him shouting at some-one to get rid of the delayed footage.
+So we get the strangeness of him shouting at someone to get rid of the delayed footage.

-It was a category error on several levels that asked many questions of Fox in particular and 24 hour news in general.
-Car chases are popular time sinks for the networks and easy to follow once you’ve invested in a helicopter.
-While one such chase unfolded on air in 2009, Smith quipped on air about the energiser bunny and how he had enjoyed this type of entertainment for many years.
-So after Buzzfeed, Gawker and others quickly pounced on the mistake, it was surprising to hear several journalists blame the messenger.
+It was a category error on several levels that asked many questions of Fox and 24 hour news.
+Car chases are popular time sinks for the networks and easy to follow from a helicopter.
+While one chase unfolded on air in 2009, Smith quipped about the energiser bunny and how he had enjoyed this type of entertainment for many years.
+So after Buzzfeed, Gawker and others pounced on the mistake, it was surprising to hear several journalists blame the messenger.
 The Columbia Journalism Review tweeted, “Who’s worse? @FoxNews for airing the suicide, or @BuzzFeed for re-posting the video just in case you missed it the first time?” while Reuters social media editor Anthony De Rosa asked “Why is Buzzfeed sharing a suicide video?”